-Should Eskom decide to construct the proposed power lines and associated infrastructure, they will need to acquire the requisite land.
-Eskom has a policy of "willing buyer, willing seller", and therefore endeavors to purchase land where ever possible.
-However, the State and State-owned-enterprises can acquire the rights to use or possess the requisite land through the Expropriation Act.
-The Act requires the determination of compensation based on the principle of market value (i.e. what would the value be in the event of both a willing buyer and a willing seller trading the land).
+Eskom has a policy of "willing buyer, willing seller", and therefore endeavors to purchase land where ever possible or necessary.
+However, the State and State-owned-enterprises can acquire the rights to use or possess the requisite land through the Expropriation Act (No 63 of 1975).
+The Expropriation Act requires the determination of compensation based on the principle of market value (i.e. what would the value be in the event of both a willing buyer and a willing seller trading the land).
 There is a suite of additional legislation, which, in conjunction with the Expropriation Act, would be used to determine the compensation value.
-As this proposed project will take place on existing Eskom property, this Act would not be applicable.